xjtang/newfusion/doc/setmodel.md

 The config file looks like a MATLAB sript file (xxx.m), but it is actually read as a plain text file.
 You can find an example config file ([config.m](../config.m)) that comes with the New Fusion program.
 The easiest way to customize your own config file for your project is just to copy the example config file and edit your copy.
 You can either edit it in MATLAB or simply in any text editor.
 Here is what a config file would look like:

     % project information
-        configVer = 10110;              % config file version, DO NOT CHANGE THIS!! modisPlatform = 'MOD';          % MOD for Terra, MYD for Aqua landsatScene = [227,65];        % Landsat path and row dataPath = '/projectnb/landsat/projects/fusion/amz_site/data/modis/';
+        configVer = 10200;              % config file version, DO NOT CHANGE THIS!! modisPlatform = 'ALL';          % MOD for Terra, MYD for Aqua landsatScene = [227,65];        % Landsat path and row dataPath = '/projectnb/landsat/projects/fusion/amz_site/data/modis/';
                                         % data path
     % main settings
-        BRDF = 0;                       % BRDF correction switch
-        BIAS = 1;                       % bias correction switch
-        discardRatio = 0;               % portion of Landsat pixel to be excluded on the edge diffMethod = 1;                 % method used in difference calculation, max(0) or mean(1)
         cloudThres = 80;                % A threshold on percent cloud cover for data filtering startDate = 2013001;            % start date of this analysis endDate = 2015001;              % end date of this analysis